a building with stairs and stairs

 Photograph ©2024 by Brian Cohen.

-Rosastekt Hvalkjøtt is pink roasted whale meat that was served with pickled seasonal vegetables such as carrots, beets, onions, and sliced radishes.
+Rosastekt Hvalkjøtt is pink roasted whale meat that was served with pickled seasonal vegetables such as carrots, beets, onions, pickled mushrooms, and sliced radishes.
 Mink Whales have been hunted locally since the Middle Ages.
 Nowadays, the practice is strictly controlled to ensure that it is sustainable.
-The whale meat was very tender with a very fine texture and not gamey at all.
+The whale meat was quite tender with a very fine texture and not gamey at all.
 Rather, it was reminiscent of very high quality sliced tenderloin of beef, with no fat, bones, or gristle.
 This was likely the highlight of the meal.
 185 Norwegian kroner

 a close up of a sign